Mnlbrtgml/XploreTech-POS/README.md

 # XploreTech-POS
 A point of sale (POS) system created using VB.net with MySQL for database.
-This was created for the store "D'Creamy Milktea House" as a capstone project of Xplore Tech.
+<br> This was created for the store "D'Creamy Milktea House" as a capstone project of Xplore Tech.